slok/bilrost/README.md

 ```

+## Advanced examples

-For more advanced examples check: [examples]
+For more advanced examples check [examples] dir, be aware of the `CHANGE_ME` prefix on the lines that you will need to change/pay attention.

 ### Supported auth backends

 - [Dex]: Bilrost will use the API to register and unregister the secured clients automatically.

-### Supported OAUTH/OIDC Proxies
+### Supported OAUTH2/OIDC proxies

 - [oauth2-proxy]: Bilrost will create a deployment, service and secret, configure the proxy with OIDC settings for the auth backend and forwardthe ingress to the proxy instead the original app service.